- What is the purpose of a Local Plan?

 |

-8. What data and information has been used to inform the Local Plan?
+6. What data and information has been used to inform the Local Plan?

-To support our Pre-Submission Local Plan we have published a full suite of evidence base, including additional evidence base documents on flooding, land availability, open space, green belt and the Epsom Town Centre Masterplan.
+To support our Local Plan (2022-2040) we have published a full suite of evidence base, including additional evidence base documents on flooding, land availability, open space, green belt and the Epsom Town Centre Masterplan.

 The Local Plan evidence base can be accessed here: